 - Cut the squash or pumpkin in half length-ways and scrape out the seeds and pulp with a spoon.
 For the squash, cut each half into 4, length-ways, so you have 8 long pieces.
 If using pumpkin, aim to cut into lengthways wedges about 3cm thick.

 - Mix the turmeric, cumin, coriander, salt, tomato puree and oil together in a bowl, then rub the paste all over the squash or pumpkin until evenly coated.

 - Place the squash in a roasting dish and cook for 45-60 minutes or until the flesh is soft when pierced or squashed.

 Use as an accompaniment to my chickpea and cauliflower curry for a filling meal.

 Substitute for baked potatoes as an accompaniment for meat, fish or a salad

 All orange vegetables are rich in beta carotene, which helps give your skin an attractive golden glow.
-The body converts beta carotene to vitamin A, needed to protect against infections and for good vision and healthy skin. the peels contain valuable fibre which is also good for digestion and skin.
+Most peoples bodies convert beta carotene to vitamin A, needed to protect against infections and for good vision and healthy skin.
 Herbs and spices are powerful antioxidants, which fight inflammatory conditions like eczema, Crohn’s, colitis and rheumatoid arthritis.
 Squash or pumpkin is a healthier alternative to potatoes as it contains more nutrients, more fibre and less (natural) sugar.